Essilor Of America Announces 2007 Varilux Student Grant Award Winners

 By Essilor News

-DALLAS – (May 25, 2006) – Optometry students across the country submitted case studies in hopes of winning the annual Varilux® Student Grant Award from Essilor of America.
-This year, the honor of the national award belongs to Jennifer Wong, a third year student at Indiana University College of Optometry, who wrote the winning case study, “New Progressive Addition Lens Design: Utilizing Varilux Ipseo Lens for Non-Adapt PAL Wearers.”
+DALLAS – (May 14, 2007) – Optometry students across the country submitted case studies in hopes of winning the annual Varilux® Student Grant Award from Essilor of America, Inc.(EOA).
+Fourteen students were awarded $1,000 each in grant monies from Varilux, and from those winners, one national award was given.
+This year, the honor of the national award belongs to Robyn Russell, a student at NOVA Southeastern University College of Optometry in Fort Lauderdale, Fl., who wrote the winning case study.

-Wong and her faculty advisor, Dr. Susan Kovacich, will each receive an all-expense paid trip for two to Optometry’s Meeting, the 109th Annual American Optometry Association (AOA) Congress, and the 36th Annual American Optometric Student Association (AOSA) Conference to be held at the Mandalay Bay Resort and Casino in Las Vegas, Nevada, in June 2006.
-Wong will also be an honored guest at the 15th Annual Varilux Optometry Super Bowl, the highly anticipated annual event sponsored by Essilor, as well as receiving $1,000 in prize money.
+Russell and her advisor, Ms. Ana Abugazalaleh, will each receive an all-expense paid trip for two to Optometry’s Meeting, the 110th Annual American Optometry Association (AOA) Congress, and the 37th Annual American Optometric Student Association (AOSA) Conference to be held in Boston, Ma., the week of June 27 – July 1, 2007.
+Russell will be an honored guest at the 16th Annual Varilux Optometry Super Bowl, the highly anticipated annual event sponsored by Essilor, and will receive $1,000 in prize money.

 Essilor is the leading manufacturer of optical lenses in the United States and is the market leader in progressive, high-index and anti-reflective coated lenses.
 A pioneer in the development and production of ophthalmic lenses, Essilor employs over 6,100 people in more than 100 facilities throughout the 50 states.
 Essilor manufactures optical lenses under the Varilux®, Crizal®, Thin&Lite®, DEFINITY™ and other Essilor brand names.
 Essilor Laboratories of America (ELOA) is the largest, and most trusted, optical lab network in the U.S. and offers a wide choice of services and lens brands, including Essilor premium lenses, to eye care professionals across the nation.
 Essilor of America, Inc. (Essilor) is a subsidiary of Paris-based Essilor International, S.A., a publicly held company traded on the Euronext Paris stock exchange (Reuters: ESSI.PA).